%20Wiltshire%20Governance%20Network%20Logo.jpg)

 EVENT 21st JUNE 25 - "IMPACT"

-Join our nest network meeting from 10am to 12pm on 21st June at Devizes Corn Exchange to hear from Ian Phillips on how to be a great GoaT.
+We were thrilled to hear from Ian Phillips on how to be a great GoaT.

 Ian's been a school and college chair, governor, trustee, member, and consultant and his book was 20+ years in the making.